Key Takeaway

 Your GPA matters in the college application process, but it’s not everything.
 If you don’t have a 4.0 by the time you graduate, try not to stress.
 According to a recent study, the average high school GPA is around 3.00, or a B average.
 Colleges understand you are more than just a number and want to see a well-rounded student.
 So, if yours isn’t as strong as you’d like, just know that you can still get into colleges with a strong transcript, extracurriculars, and personal essay.

 Stressing too much about grades can hurt your mental health.
 If you only focus solely on your GPA, you might miss out on other important things, such as joining clubs, exploring your passions, and taking care of yourself.
-It’s important to challenge yourself with tough classes, not just aim for perfect grades.
+Challenge yourself with tough classes, not just aim for perfect grades.
 Strive for a balanced approach where you can do well academically, get involved outside of class, and take care of yourself.
-This way, colleges get a better picture of who you are as a whole.
+This allows colleges to get a better picture of who you are as a whole.

 How Can I Improve My Grades?